 This photo was an example of the varied styles of ending a long day.
 After dinner Dr. G had retired to his room where he read various verses and sections of the book provided in the night stand by the Gideons International Association or his copy of the Honda GL650 maintenance and repair manual.
-Livermore chose to slowly stroll the beach front promenade across from the gated entrance to the hotel towards the light house in the background, taking in the sights, and sometimes meeting other strollers while walking off dinner.
+Livermore chose to slowly stroll the beach front promenade across from the gated entrance to the hotel towards the light house in the background, taking in the sights, and sometimes eying other strollers while walking off dinner.

 In Santiago, it was decided to re-shoe their motorcycles with new rear tires.
-A preparation decision in Miami to shoe the motorcycles with cheap tires instead of the harder compound and more expensive type recommended by Dr. G was going to bite the pair in the middle of Nowhere.
-While the old tires had tread left, the pair knew the tires would not make it to their final destination and the odds of finding replacements in Patagonia were long and could cost them several days in downtime, as well as financially cost more than if replacements were purchased in Argentina.
+Livermore's preparation decision in Miami to shoe the motorcycles with cheap tires instead of the harder compound and more expensive type recommended by Dr. G was going to bite the pair in the middle of Nowhere.
+While the cheap tires had tread left, the pair knew the tires would not make it to their final destination and the odds of finding replacements in Patagonia were long and could cost them several days in downtime, as well as financially cost more than if replacements were purchased in Argentina.

 Luckily the pair connected with Mick Hoey (from Denmark) and Tomas Karstegl (from Chile), principals in a well known and respected motorcycle tour, rental and repair business, Ride-Chile, www.ride-chile.com.
-Within minutes they found new tires and ordered them for Frazier and Livermore to collect at the business location.
+Within minutes they found new tires and ordered them for Frazier and Livermore to collect at their business location.